MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Results and Discussion

 Here, we have demonstrated that efficient charge separation is possible even for a one-dimensional heterojunction when both the electron and hole are mobile.
 The entropic drive towards charge separation caused by the simultaneous electron and hole mobility - there are $N$ states of equal electronic energy wherein the electron and hole are $N$ molecular units apart - is similar to that arising from increased material dimensionality which has been discussed previously.\cite{Hood_OPV_2016, Shi_entropy_disorder_2017} We expect the charge separation mechanism described above to extend to higher-dimensional materials in similar parameter regimes where the electronic coupling will be effectively enhanced by the increased number of nearest neighbors.
-We note, however, that this mechanism is presumably not general: \textit{ab initio} simulations in various molecular materials suggest variable extents of electron delocalization (from a few to tens of molecules),\cite{Giannini_OSC_localization_2019} and other calculations indicate that the inclusion of static disorder,\cite{balzer_OPV_2022} parametrization of the energy gap between the exciton and interfacial CT state,\cite{tamura2013ultrafast} and choice of spectral density\cite{popp2021quantum} all influence the dynamics of charge separation.
-In particular, it is possible that stronger system-bath coupling could realize the quantum-classical ratchet mechanism.
+We note, however, that this mechanism is presumably not general: \textit{ab initio} simulations in various molecular materials suggest variable extents of electron delocalization (from a few to tens of molecules),\cite{Giannini_OSC_localization_2019} and other calculations indicate that the inclusion of static disorder,\cite{balzer_OPV_2022} parameterization of the energy gap between the exciton and interfacial CT state,\cite{tamura2013ultrafast} presence of shared thermal environments for exciton/CT states,\cite{Hestand2018review} and choice of spectral density\cite{popp2021quantum} all influence the dynamics of charge separation.
+In particular, it is possible that stronger system-bath coupling could realize the dynamic localization (i.e. small polaron formation) required for a quantum-classical ratchet mechanism.
 Looking forward, the ability of adHOPS to efficiently simulate a wide variety of materials in different parameter regimes will provide an important benchmarking tool.
 More excitingly, though, the favorable scaling of adHOPS makes it possible to imagine running full device simulations from light absorption to charge separation using a formally exact method.